“Just when the caterpillar thought the world was over, it became a butterfly.” Proverb

 #6: Teach your children how to change a tire

-You want well rounded kids, right?
+You want well-rounded kids, right?
 Teach them some basic auto mechanics, such as changing a tire.
 They will certainly appreciate it one day when they are broken down on a dark, deserted highway.

 #7: Feed your brain

 Ok, if you must binge on Netflix, inject a little education.
-Search on “documentary” or “history” and you’ll find plenty of options.
+Search on “documentary” or “history,” and you’ll find plenty of options.
 Hmm, “The Universe” looks pretty good.

 #8: Start a blog

-We are in tough times and plenty of people and charitable organizations need help.
+We are in tough times, and plenty of people and charitable organizations need help.
 The bonus is that giving our time and resources to those in need usually rewards us as much as them.
 Find ways to help in your community at Volunteermatch.org.

 #10: Make a home gym…on the cheap

-You might not be able to go to your local gym right now, but that’s no excuse to expand your love handles.
+You might not be able to go to your local gym now, but that’s no excuse to expand your love handles.
 So, until your gym reopens, build your own home gym for $100 or less.
-I can personally attest to the wide range of exercises you can do with a yoga ball and a couple of dumbbells.
+I can personally attest to the wide range of exercises you can do with a yoga ball and a few dumbbells.
 And don’t worry about a treadmill.
 You have a new rescue dog to walk!

 #11: Can you picture that?